Last updated:

 Option 2: Empty Option Fields

-If any CMS item has an empty option field value, the entire category filter stops working — not just that one item.
+If any CMS item has an empty option field value, the entire category filter stops working.
+Not just that one item.
 Every item must have a value assigned.

 Webflow CMS item editor showing an empty option field that is causing the category filter to fail.